 - a more solid sense of who you are in the world

-- relief that comes from sharing a burden so it's no longer overwhelming or weighing down on you.
+- relief from sharing a burden so it's no longer overwhelming or weighing down on you.

 Training, qualifications & experience

-Postgraduate Diploma in Psychoanalytic Observational Studies, University of East London/Tavistock Clinic (1997).
+Postgraduate Diploma in Psychoanalytic Observational Studies, University of East London/Tavistock Clinic.

 Areas of counselling I deal with

-Counselling is £50 for a 50-60 minute session.
-I am open to working for longer sessions if this would suit you (room bookings permitting) and the cost of this is negotiable between us.
+Counselling is £50 for a full hour (60 minutes).
+I am also open to working for longer length sessions (eg 1.5 or 2 hours) if this would suit you or you'd like to explore this.
+The cost of this is negotiable between us.